didadidaboom/hadoopset-cluster-docker/README.md

 **output:**

 ```
+start hadoop-mysql container...
 start hadoop-master container...
 start hadoop-slave1 container...
 start hadoop-slave2 container...
 root@hadoop-master:~#
 ```
-- start 3 containers with 1 master and 2 slaves
+- start 4 containers with 1 mysql, 1 master and 2 slaves
 - you will get into the /root directory of hadoop-master container

 ##### 5. start hadoop